pschraut/UnityCopyLightingSettings/README.md

 [![](http://img.youtube.com/vi/-TQzrVn1kWM/0.jpg)](https://youtu.be/-TQzrVn1kWM "")

-This package is only interesting if you use Unity 2019.4 and older versions.
-Unity Technologies improved the lighting workflow in Unity 2020.1, here is a quote from their release notes:
+As of Unity 2020.1, Unity Technologies improved the lighting workflow, here is a quote from their release notes:
 > GI: Added all lightmap settings as an asset.
 This will allow the user to share them between scenes or switch them out in an easy way. https://unity3d.com/unity/alpha/2020.1.0a14

+While they moved all lightmap settings to that asset, there are still some settings stored in the scene.
+The "Environment" settings for example.
+In 2020.1 and newer, this package copies the reference to the lighting settings asset and all the other settings that remained in the scene (except for the 'Sun' setting, because Unity doesn't allow references to objects from one scene in another).

-# Installation in Unity 2019.3 and 2019.4
+# Installation in Unity 2019.3 and newer

 In Unity's Package Manager, choose "Add package from git URL" and insert one of the Package URL's you can find below.